luminarily/bookofmormon/_drafts/2020-04-29-great-and-spacious-building.md

 Do read [1st Nephi Chapter 8](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/8?lang=eng) for the full vision.

-> 26 And I also cast my eyes round about, and beheld, on the other side of the river of water, a great and spacious building; and it stood as it were in the cair, high above the earth.
+> 26 And I also cast my eyes round about, and beheld, on the other side of the river of water, a great and spacious building; and it stood as it were in the air, high above the earth.
 >
 > 27 And it was filled with people, both old and young, both male and female; and their manner of dress was exceedingly fine; and they were in the attitude of mocking and pointing their fingers towards those who had come at and were partaking of the fruit.
 >